alyssarose05/EmotionDetection/README.md

-# Emotion Detector API Website
+# EmotionDetection: An API Website

 This repository contains the files necessary to run Watson's emotion detector API through a web interface.
 By inputting a message into the website, the API detects how much anger, disgust, fear, joy, and sadness is in it.